 Bexleyheath stabbing: Woman killed in Broadway

-An employee at the Rose pub in Bexleyheath said she believed the second blade was taken from the neighbouring British Meat Market.
+An employee at the nearby Rose pub said she believed a blade was taken from the neighbouring British Meat Market ahead of the killing.

-"I didn't see what happened but I think one of the girls stole a knife from the butchers," she said.
+She said: "I didn't see what happened but I think one of the girls stole a knife from the butchers.

 "A policeman told my boss that's what happened.
 We were really shocked.

 "On the whole we don't get that sort of thing around here.
 It isn't a bad place."

 The Metropolitan Police spokesman said officers were called following reports of an assault, and found a woman suffering from a stab wound.

 "She was pronounced dead at the scene at about 08:41.
 A second female was discovered with a minor knife injury to her hand."

 He said: "We have recovered a knife from the scene.
 At this stage we are making inquiries as to where it came from."

 A London Ambulance spokeswoman added: "We sent an ambulance and an officer.

 "Sadly one patient, a female, died at the scene.